siyul-park/uniflow/docs/user_extension.md

 ## Adding a New Node

-To support new functionalities, define a node specification and register a codec in the scheme to convert it into a node.
+To support new functionality, define a node specification and register a codec to convert this specification into a node.

-Implement the node specification, which implements the `spec.Spec` interface, and define it simply using `spec.Meta`:
+The node specification implements the `spec.Spec` interface and can be defined using `spec.Meta`:

 ```go
 type TextNodeSpec struct {